 In 2023, we adopted a new clawback policy as required by the requirements of Rule 10D-1 under the Securities Exchange Act of 1934, as amended, and the requirements of the New York Stock Exchange Listed Company Manual listing standards adopted pursuant to Rule 10D-1.
 The new clawback policy requires us to clawback erroneously awarded incentive compensation paid to current and former executive officers in the event of a restatement of our financial statements (without regard to the fault of the executive).
-Restatements that trigger such recoupment are restatements due to material noncompliance with any financial reporting requirement applicable to us under the federal securities laws, including restatements to correct an error in previously issued financial statement if the error were corrected in the current period or left uncorrected in the current period.
+Restatements that trigger such recoupment are restatements due to material noncompliance with any financial reporting requirement applicable to us under the federal securities laws, including restatements to correct an error in previously issued financial statements that is material to the previously issued financial statements, or that would result in a material misstatement if the error were corrected in the current period or left uncorrected in the current period.
 Except in very limited circumstances, in the event of such a restatement, the new clawback policy requires the recoupment of incentive compensation paid to the executive officer in excess of the amount that would have been paid if the amount of such incentive compensation had been based on the restated financial statements.